squaredup/terraform-provider-squaredup/docs/resources/datasource.md

 ### Optional

 - `agent_group_id` (String) The ID of the agent group to which the data source should connect to (on-prem data sources only)
-- `json_data_encoded` (String) Additional configuration for configuring data source.
-Needs to be a valid JSON
-- `secure_json_data_encoded` (String, Sensitive) Sensitive configuration for the data source.
+- `config` (String, Sensitive) Sensitive configuration for the data source.
 Needs to be a valid JSON

 ### Read-Only